List of DC Comics characters: T: Miya Shimada

-The character first appeared in All-Star Squadron #33 (May 1984) and was created by Roy Thomas and Rick Hoberg.
+The character first appeared in All-Star Squadron #33 (May 1984), and was created by Roy Thomas and Rick Hoberg.

 Miya Shimadi is a Nisei who grew up in Santa Barbara, California, prior to World War II.
 Due to prejudice against Japanese-Americans, she suffered in the period leading up to the entry of America into the war and joins the cause of the Imperial Japanese government.
 Over time, she becomes disillusioned by the dishonorable conduct of those she is working with and eventually changes sides.
 In stories set in contemporary settings, she has a daughter named Debbie with Neptune Perkins.

-Tsunami II
+Second version

 The second Tsunami is a supervillain who was created by Robby Reed's Master form from the cell sample of an unidentified human.
 She can create tidal waves and was partnered with fellow creation Distortionex.
 Both villains were defeated by Chris King and Vicki Grant.
-To make sure the judge doesn't allow them to walk, Chris and Vicki had to disguise two of their hero forms as the superheroes that defeated Tsunami and Distortionex.